trytoolchest/toolchest-client-python/docs/docs/feature-reference/output-streaming.md

     With streaming enabled, tool execution terminates if the streaming connection is broken.
 This includes cancelling your job by entering Ctrl-C.

-    If a job is cancelled before encountering a bug in your script, it may not be visible in Toolchest logs.
+    If a job is cancelled before encountering a bug in your script, the error may not be visible in Toolchest logs.

 ## Supported Tools
 Output streaming is supported for `python3` and `lug`.
 For both, streaming is enabled by default.